scala/scala3/docs/docs/reference/contextual/type-classes.md

 ```

 That's a first step, but in practice we probably would like the `map` function to be a method directly accessible on the type `F`.
 So that we can call `map` directly on instances of `F`, and get rid of the `summon[Functor[F]]` part.
 As in the previous example of Monoids, [`extension` methods](extension-methods.html) help achieving that.
-Let's re-define the `Functor` _typeclass_ with extension methods.
+Let's re-define the `Functor` _type class_ with extension methods.

 ```scala
 trait Functor[F[?]] {